department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.imaging-notes.md

 - does it preserver hasImages?
 - is there a link between reports and images?
 - is HDR the only source?
 Or do we also get some from CVIX?

-  look at cerner to see if they ever use Observations.